kittinunf/fuel/README.md

 Please note it will throw Exceptions.
 Make sure you catch it on the production apps.

-Fuel requires Java 8 bytecode.
+Fuel requires Java 8 byte code.

 ## Requirements
 - If you are using Android, It needs to be Android 5+.